rafiGaucho/creatella-Challenge-product-listing-/README.md

 ------

-### All the features of the as said in the challenge is done using react-native.
+### All the features  as said in the challenge are done using react-native.
 ### Libraries used are:
   - redux,
   - react-redux,
-  - redux-thunk  *for state management/*
+  - redux-thunk
-  - react-native-indicators  *for loading animation/*
+  - react-native-indicators

 ----